-Kindergarten-Grade 5: English Learners at proficiency levels 1 and 2 will be placed at a grade level as indicated by his/ her age or the current grade level the student was enrolled.
+Kindergarten-Grade 5: English Learners will be placed at a grade level as indicated by his/her age or, if transcripts are available, the current grade level the student was enrolled.

 Grade: If by October 31 the student's age is:

 Kindergarten 5

 Grade 1 6

 Second 2 7

 Grade 3 8

 Grade 4 9

 Grade 5 10

-Middle School: English Learners at proficiency levels 1 and 2 will be placed at a grade level as indicated by his/her age.
+Middle School: English Learners will be placed at a grade level as indicated by his/her age or, if transcripts are available, the current grade level the student was enrolled.

-Grade If by October 31 the student's age is:

-Grade 6 11

-Grade 7 12
+Grade If by October 31 the student's age is: Grade 6 11 Grade 7 12

-Grade 8 13
+Grade 8

-High School: When transcripts are not available, EL students will be placed initially in grade 9.
+High School: When transcripts are not available, English learners will be placed initially in grade 9.
 This will give them sufficient time to learn English and accumulate the credits required for graduation.
 They may be promoted to a higher grade upon evidence of progress or receipt of transcripts.
 Otherwise, promotion will be determined using the same criteria used for all other students.